-Karla began her career as a certified nurse-midwife — providing primary, reproductive, and prenatal care at Community Healthcare Network, a federally qualified health center in New York City.
-Later, she served as clinical director at Planned Parenthood Hudson Peconic where she oversaw clinical operations and training for 12 health centers.
+Karla began her career as a certified nurse-midwife at Community Healthcare Network, a federally qualified health center in New York City.
+Later, she served as clinical director at Planned Parenthood Hudson Peconic where she oversaw clinical operations and training for twelve health centers.
+At Primary Care Development Corporation, she led a team that created a nationally respected training and technical assistance program in care coordination and care management.
+She is an adjunct professor at the New York University School of Global Public Health where she teaches a graduate course on value-based health care.

 In her free time, you can find Karla hanging with her teenage daughters, running along the Hudson River, cooking and reading memoirs.